Vonng/pigsty/README.md

 ## Customization

-Pigsty is highly customizable, You can describe the entire database and infra deployment with **300+** [**parameters**](https://pigsty.io/docs/pgsql/conf/) in a single config file and materialize them with one command.
+Pigsty is highly customizable, You can describe the entire database and infra deployment with **300+** [**parameters**](https://pigsty.io/docs/reference/param/) in a single config file and materialize them with one command.
+There are many built-in configuration [templates](https://pigsty.io/docs/conf) that can be used directly.

 <details><summary>Example: Sandbox (4-node) with two PG cluster</summary><br>